How to Lie with Charts

 Lengthen the vertical axis to flatten the line

-We’ll use the same method as shown in the first half of this tutorial, but in the opposite direction.
+We’ll use the same method as shown in the Exaggerate Change in Charts section above, but in the opposite direction.
 In the Google Sheets chart editor, customize the vertical axis by changing the minimum value to negative 5 and the maximum to positive 5, as shown in Figure 15.3.
 By increasing the length of the vertical scale, you flattened our perception of the rising line, and cancelled our climate emergency…but not really.

 Widen the chart to warp its aspect ratio